osisoft/OCS-Docs/content/api-reference/pi-to-ocs/pi-to-ocs-data-sources.md

 <a id="opIdDataSources_Add Health Event"></a>

-Add a health event to the specified `agentId`.
+Gets the List of transfers associated with the specified `agentId`.

 <h3>Request</h3>